City-of-Helsinki/drupal-hdbt/README.md

 ```
 And then flush all caches from top left drupal admin menu under "Druplicon".

+If the translation are still not showing, make sure that your `/public/sites/default/files/translations` has sufficient permissions.

 ### I have some php linter errors

 You can lint or fix php in instance root's shell